lmhale99/iprPy/iprPy/calculation/dislocation_SDVPN/README.md

 - 2018-09-25: Notebook added
 - 2019-07-30: Notebook setup and parameters changed.
 - 2020-09-22: Notebook updated to reflect changes in the calculation method due to updates in atomman's Volterra class solution generators.
-Setup and parameter definitiions streamlined.
+Setup and parameter definitions streamlined.
+- 2022-03-11: Notebook updated to reflect version 0.11.

 ### Additional dependencies